Building/Packaging unikernels

 - tag: the tag of the container image that Nix will build

-- files: a list of key-value pairs with all the files to copy inside the
+- files: a list of key-value pairs with all the files to copy inside the container image.
+The key-value pairs have the following format:

 "<path-based-on-cwd>" = "<path-inside-container>"